fayewang/fayewang.github.io/guestbook/index.md

 Hey, Dude：

-Welcome to visit faye wang's Blog!
+Welcome to visit Bravelee's Blog, In Hack We Trust!

 If U have any problems，Please leave me a message，we can learn it together.

 Hope U can enjoy it , Have fun!

-By Faye Wang @ 2014-8-18
+By Bravelee @ 2013-12-05